 Planning the party

 Planning a party together with your child can be fun.
-You can find out what sort of party your child wants and help her make it happen.
-It’s also a chance for your child to take responsibility – for example, she could be in charge of telling the neighbours.
+You can find out what sort of party your child wants and help him make it happen.
+It’s also a chance for your child to take responsibility – for example, he could be in charge of telling the neighbours.

 Talking with your child and establishing some ground rules can help things run smoothly and keep party-goers safe.
-You might discuss:
+You might discuss the following issues:

-- how invitations will be sent.
+Invitations: how will they be sent?
 Written invitations are a good way of preventing gatecrashers, especially if you ask everyone to bring their invite to get in.
-It’s a good idea to avoid using text messages or social networking sites to advertise the party, because the invite could be forwarded on to people who haven’t been invited
+It’s a good idea to avoid using text messages or social networking sites to advertise the party, because the invite could be forwarded on to people who haven’t been invited.

-- what, if any, activities to have.
-Your child might want games, such as competitions or karaoke, or he might just prefer to chat with friends and listen to music
+Activities: your child might want games, such as competitions or karaoke, or she might prefer just to chat with friends and listen to music.

-- how loud the music can be and what time it needs to be turned down or off.
+Music: how loud can it be and what time does it need to be turned down or off?
 You could also help your child choose CDs or make a playlist on his iPod.

 Alcohol: you can think about whether to have alcohol and how to control the amount.
 You might also think about what you’ll do if you discover alcohol has been smuggled into an alcohol-free party.
 For example, how would you take the alcohol away?
-You could be held liable if you give the alcohol back to a child who drinks it after leaving the party and then gets into trouble
+You could be held liable if you give the alcohol back to a child who drinks it after leaving the party and then gets into trouble.

-- what to do if drugs are used at the party.
-For example, you might decide that the party will be stopped if anyone is using drugs
+Drugs: what will you do if drugs are used at the party?
+For example, you might decide that the party will be stopped if anyone is using drugs.

-- what rooms will be off limits.
-For example, you might want to make the bedrooms off limits
+Rooms: for example, you might want to make the bedrooms or other rooms off limits.